garengh4/weddingapp-java-2/README.md

 Java, SQL

 ******Technologies Involved:******
-Springboot, Mockito, JPA persistence, H2bdatabase, Java 11 maven and MySQL
+Springboot, Mockito, JPA persistence, H2bdatabase, Java 11 Maven, MySQL

 ******Project statement:******
 This is a web-based store that allows for the renting of personal backyards to the general public.
 There will be 2 types of users: customers and partners.
 The customer will go through a list of available backyards and book an event there at a specific date, while the partner will put up postings for available backyards to the customers.
 Note that a singular partner can have multiple backyards and a singular customer can book multiple events at one or many backyards.
 Note hence that both types of clients will first need to create an account and login to map data.